-Hong Kong protesters hold pro-democracy rallies in last hours of 2019
+Hong Kong protesters stage New Year marches, little festive cheer

 On Nathan Road, an important artery on the Kowloon peninsula, protesters in a chain stretching for several kilometers raised lit-up smartphones as passing cars and buses honked in support and tourists in party hats and 2020-shaped glasses took pictures.
 Many protesters held up cards reading “Let’s keep fighting together in 2020.”

-The chain later spilled over onto the road, and some protesters built barricades and hid behind umbrellas.
-Traffic was blocked.

-Dozens of people had earlier laid flowers at the Prince Edward metro station, scene of some of the most violent clashes with the police this summer.
+Dozens of protesters laid flowers near the Prince Edward metro station, scene of some of the most violent clashes with the police this summer.

-Demonstrations dubbed “Suck the Eve” were planned for later in the night in the downtown district of Lan Kwai Fong, where people were already crammed into pubs, and the picturesque Victoria Harbour.
+Demonstrations dubbed “Suck the Eve” in the downtown bar and entertainment district of Lan Kwai Fong and the picturesque Victoria Harbour were planned for later in the night.

 Wong, a 22-year-old freelance photographer who gave only his last name, said he did not feel like celebrating New Year.